 This field indicates whether the UE supports delivery of rachReport upon request from the network as specified in TS 36.331 [5] when connected to EPC.
 This feature is only applicable if the UE supports any ue-Category-NB.

+4.3.12.x rach-Report-ForNR-r18

+This field indicates whether the UE supports NR RACH report in LTE, upon request from the network.

 4.3.13 UE-based network performance measurement parameters